Chapter 1. Modeling the State Structure of a System

 }

-The connection property mount specializes the connection type Mounting by restricting its end values to values from the corresponding part properties axle and wheels.
+The connection property mount restricts the connection type Mounting by only allowing links formed with values from the corresponding part properties axle and wheels.
 It has exactly 2 values: one mount connection for each of the 2 wheels.

 Ports and Interfaces